eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using fastdds API, if a participant discovers an endpoint which sends a complete TypeObject or a simple TypeIdentifier describing a type that the participant doesn't knows, it will be called to its listener's method ``on_type_discovery`` with the TypeInformation provided, and a ``DynamicType_ptr`` ready to be used.
+When using fastdds API, if a participant discovers an endpoint which sends a complete TypeObject or a simple TypeIdentifier describing a type that the participant doesn't know, it will be called by its listener's method ``on_type_discovery`` with the TypeInformation provided, and a ``DynamicType_ptr`` ready to be used.